 A survey conducted by the CERT Division at Carnegie Mellon University states that 40% of organizations experienced a data breach or failed a compliance audit.
 The survey was based only on the number of organizations reporting failed data breach audit procedures.
 In reality, however, the percentage of actual data breaches is much higher.
 Organizations sometimes do not report a cyber-attack, fearing negative publicity or increased liability that may arise as a result of these incidents.

 An improved approach to the problem involves monitoring user activities rather than employing the blunt force rules of limiting or rejecting an action.
-A close examination of user behavior will spot trends so an analyst can cut through a cacophony of alerts, precisely determine the situation, and immediately take targeted and effective action to stop an insider threat.
-User Behavior Analytics (UBA) provides the ability to scale data science and employs next-generation machine learning to address this challenge.
-Read more about UBA: http://gurucul.com/solutions/user-entity-behavior-analytics-ueba.
+A close examination of user behavior will spot trends so an analyst can cut through a cacophony of alerts, precisely determine the situation, and immediately take targeted and effective action to stop insider threats.
+User and Entity Behavior Analytics (UEBA) provides the ability to scale data science and employs next-generation machine learning to address this challenge.
+Read more about UEBA: User and Entity Behavior Analytics.

 Gurucul technology is used globally by organizations to detect insider threats, cyber fraud, IP theft, external attacks and more.
 The company is based in Los Angeles.
 To learn more, visit Gurucul.com and follow us on LinkedIn and Twitter.